Yoohoo-Plugins/pmpro-pdf-invoices/readme.txt

 Yes the PDF templates are customizable and use general HTML code with custom tags to replace values in the template.

 == Changelog ==
+= 1.11 - 2022-09-14 =
+* ENHANCEMENT: Support UTF8 languages.
+Please use the specific fonts DejaVu Sans - works well for Cyrillic characters and DroidSansFallbackFull - works well for Chinese characters.
+* ENHANCEMENT: New filter added `pmpro_pdf_dompdf_default_font` to allow you to override the default font used in PDF's.
+* ENHANCEMENT: Added dynamic logic to try and get user_meta from any non-predefined variables.
+For example, if you have a custom field of "company" you may now pass {{company}} into the PDF to automatically generate the data from this variable.
+* BUG FIX: Fixed an issue where {{order_date}} would be set to the current date when regenerating PDF's.

 = 1.10 - 2022-01-11 =
 * ENHANCEMENT: Added feature to download a preview of the PDF invoice template created.
 This uses a dummy order that Paid Memberships Pro provides.
 * ENHANCEMENT: Improved localization for strings that were excluded.